 Graduate assistantships provide work-related funding for students.
 The position may involve full time (20 hours a week) or part time (10 hours a week) work that varies from department to department.

 In general, you need an academic background focused on interpersonal, intercultural, public speaking, and/or organizational communication to qualify for a GA role in our department.
-You also need to be local to the Little Rock area and not currently have a full time job.
-Our GA roles require a two year commitment, and opportunities are typically available in the Fall and Spring.
-It is rare to have the opportunity to serve as a GA over the Summer.
-Our assistantships cover tuition for 9 hours of course work each Fall and Spring (not including fees and books) plus a stipend.
+You also need to be local to the Little Rock area and not currently engaged in a full-time job/position elsewhere.
+Our GA roles require a two-year commitment, and opportunities are typically available in the fall and spring.
+It is rare to have the opportunity to serve as a GA over the summer.
+Our assistantships cover tuition for 9 hours of course work each fall and spring (not including fees and books) plus a stipend.
 Conditionally admitted students do not qualify for our assistantships.
 If you are interested in applying, please apply online: Graduate Assistantships.

 Does the full-time GA provide enough funding for living expenses?